awsdocs/iam-user-guide/doc_source/intro-structure.md

 + The existence of an Organizations SCP, IAM permissions boundary, or a session policy overrides the allow\.
 If one or more of these policy types exists, they must all allow the request\.
 Otherwise, it is implicitly denied\.
 + An explicit deny in any policy overrides any allows\.

-To learn more about how all types of policies are evaluated, see [Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.
+To learn more about how all types of policies are evaluated, see [Policy evaluation logic](reference_policies_evaluation-logic.md)\.
 If you need to make a request in a different account, a policy in the other account must allow you to access the resource *and* the IAM entity that you use to make the request must have an identity\-based policy that allows the request\.

-## Actions or Operations<a name="intro-structure-actions"></a>
+## Actions or operations<a name="intro-structure-actions"></a>

 After your request has been authenticated and authorized, AWS approves the actions or operations in your request\.
 Operations are defined by a service, and include things that you can do to a resource, such as viewing, creating, editing, and deleting that resource\.
 For example, IAM supports approximately 40 actions for a user resource, including the following actions:
 + `CreateUser`